PearlySoames/PearlySoames/Contributing.md

-Contributing to the plan of attack to save the earth.
+Contributing to the plan of attack to save the earth for a space borne alien race.